 At the Rarotongan resort, we had a villa with a king bed as well as a single bed for Milana.
 We also had a deck that was really close to the beach.

 The beach here is beautiful, with so many fish right by the shore.
 Really great spot if you’re looking to snorkel right off the beach.
 This hotel has a decent size pool and lush grounds, filled with a ton of greenery.
-If you’re looking for an awesome snorkel mask for kids, I highly recommend the Octobermoon Full Snorkel Mask.
-The XS size fits young kids perfectly!
+If you’re looking for an awesome snorkel mask for kids, I highly recommend this snorkel set for kids.
+Milana has been using hers for years and it works great!

-The second hotel we stayed at was Edgewater and we could have easily spent our entire time there!
+The second hotel we stayed at was the Edgewater Resort & Spa and we could have easily spent our entire time there!
+This is the best family resort in Rarotonga!
 Super kid-friendly, with lots of kids, a great beach and great snorkeling.
 They had all sorts of kid activities throughout the day, as well as a very popular kids club.
 We don’t often use kid clubs but Milana loved this one and asked to go every day to play with her new friends.
 When we would come by early and ask if she wanted to leave, she’d tell us to go away because she was busy with friends.